danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

   - "Efficient Database Queries in Rails: A Practical Approach"
 ---

 With Rails 8, SQLite has quietly grown into a serious option for production use.
 A big part of this shift is Rails' move toward reducing external dependencies: no need for PostgreSQL, MySQL, or Redis just to get full-featured apps running.
-Thanks to the new **Solid Queue**, **Solid Cable**, and **Solid Cache** adapters, SQLite can now power jobs, caching, and WebSockets in a production-capable setup.
+Thanks to the new Solid Queue, Solid Cable, and Solid Cache adapters, SQLite can now power jobs, caching, and WebSockets in a production-capable setup.

 > “Now all of it can be done with SQLite…”
 > — [Rails 8 Beta 1 Announcement](https://rubyonrails.org/2024/9/27/rails-8-beta1-no-paas-required)